Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/profile/README.md

 ![AEP Profile extension configuration](../../.gitbook/assets/mobile-profile-launch-configuration.png)

-## Add the Profile extension to your App
+## Add the Profile extension to your app

 To add the Profile extension to your app: